Lucky777b/UFOs/README.md

 ## Overview

 For this project, I was tasked with creating an active interactive HTML webpage, in which any user could click onto the website and be able to filter through the search criteria in one or all of the search fields, as desired.
-I was given a dataset in a JavaScript file, that contained information on various UFO sightings recorded from various countries, and I used that dataset to determine what type of search fields to create, for the user to filter, while using the webpage.
+I was given a dataset in a JavaScript file, that contained information on various UFO sightings recorded from various locations in the US, and I used that dataset to determine what type of search fields to create, for the user to filter, while using the webpage.
 In my index.html file, I used CSS and Bootstrap to create how my webpage would look, for example, where to put the paragraph text vs. the data table, the image displayed in the header of the page, and the color or text styles used throughout the webpage.
 I used the D3 library to be able to select the data from the 'data.js' file, and create an event listener, which will call upon my filter functions in my 'app.js' file whenever the user changes their filter criteria.

 ## Resources